 When a doctor finally stepped forward to tell the hospital that Genene Ann Jones was killing children her supervisor protected her.
 Other nurses tried to bring her actions to light, but it is rare for anyone in medicine to take such concerns anywhere other than to supervisors.

 There needs to be a scrutiny by someone outside of medicine.
 Inside medicine careers depend on protecting themselves and their colleagues and their institutions rather than patients.

 Like perhaps a state patients board

-Since the hospital did not want bad publicity, they accepted whatever the head nurse said as though it were fact and did nothing other than to fire a nurse who reported the problem.
+Since the hospital did not want bad publicity, they accepted whatever the head nurse said as though it were fact and did nothing other than to fire a nurse who reported the problem - a normal response (see Loyalty, for instance).
 When a committee finally was formed to look into the problem, they handled the problem (in their eyes) through a general administrative action.

 They did not single out the specific problem operator.
 In medicine they avoid that at all costs.
 That disinclination offers yet another layer of protection to problem operators.
 The committee, instead, addressed the situation though a general administrative action that upgraded the level of education needed to work in that unit.

 Genene Ann Jones was only a licensed vocational nurse (LVN) which meant she did not have as much education as a registered nurse (RN).
 The administrative action of the committee ordered that from now on to work in that facility a worker would have to be an RN.
 In that way they quietly were able to slip Genene Ann Jones out of their facility without pointing her out as the problem, and without creating any record or taking any action that would indicate that there ever had been a problem in their facility.